asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 * A turtle in the bottom half of the window always has a negative Y coordinate.
 * A turtle in the top half of the window always has a positive Y coordinate.

-This image from Wikipedia shows a Cartesian coordiante system with some example points:
+This image from Wikipedia shows a Cartesian coordinate system with some example points:

 [<img src="cartesian.png" style="width: 400px"/>](cartesian.png)